EagleGenomics-cookbooks/HTSlib/README.md

-# QUAST
+# HTSlib

 Description
 ===========
-This Cookbook installs QUAST, a tool to evaluate genome assemblies by computing various metrics.
+This Cookbook installs HTSlib, a tool to evaluate genome assemblies by computing various metrics.

 Requirements
 ============